MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-console-locked.md

 ### Recommended Resolution

-For more info on Kernel DMA Protection, see [Kernel DMA Protection](/windows/security/information-protection/kernel-dma-protection-for-thunderbolt).
+For more info on Kernel DMA Protection, see [Kernel DMA Protection](/windows/security/information-protection/kernel-dma-protection-for-thunderbolt) and [Policy CSP - DmaGuard](/windows/client-management/mdm/policy-csp-dmaguard).